You’re Invited: 2014 Family Reunion Fundraiser

 1838 SW Jefferson St.

 More Information: The entrance to the shelter is located off the parking lot behind the building.
 You will want to go through the parking lot until you see a playground structure.
 Enter the double doors to the right of the playground structure.
-We will meet in room 201.
+We meet in room 201.
+Here’s a map of our Goose Hollow shelter.

 This orientation normally lasts about an hour.
-You will have the opportunity meet a staff member, learn about PHFS and our shelters, take a tour, talk about the different volunteer opportunities that we offer at Thirteen Salmon Family Center and get tips on volunteering with homeless families.
+You will have the opportunity meet a staff member, learn about PHFS and our shelters, take a tour, talk about the different volunteer opportunities that we offer at the Goose and get tips on volunteering with homeless families.
 By attending this orientation, you will be eligible to volunteer at the Goose Hollow Family Shelter.

 Dual Shelter Volunteer Orientations: (both shelters)